 Fees: No annual fee, 2.7% on foreign transactions, $38 late payment fee

-The SimplyCash® Plus Business Credit Card from American Express is another no annual fee card with a robust rewards program.
+The SimplyCash Plus Business Credit Card from American Express is another card with no annual fee and with a robust rewards program.
 It might have the edge over the Ink Plus® due to the fact that, in addition to 5% cash back on office supplies and wireless telephone services, it pays 3% cash back on a category of the cardholder’s choice.

-The categories of choice include airfare, hotels, gas, restaurants, computer hardware, software and cloud computing services.
-It also includes advertising and shipping which can be significant for many companies that spend heavily in these areas.
-The cash back is paid on up to $50,000 of spending.
+The categories of choice include airfare, hotels, gas, restaurants, computer hardware, software, and cloud computing services.
+It also includes advertising and shipping, both of which can be a significant cost for many companies.
+The cash back is earned on up to $50,000 of spending.
 All other purchases earn 1% cash back.

-What makes this card especially rewarding is the no annual fee; and it pays a sign-up bonus of $250 after spending $5,000 or more within the first six months, and an additional $250 if you spend $10,000 more in the first year.
+What makes this card especially rewarding is the no annual fee.
+It also pays a sign-up bonus of $250 after spending of $5,000 or more within the first six months, and an additional $250 if you spend $10,000 more in the first year.

-The card comes with a number of added benefits, including purchase protection, baggage insurance, car rental insurance, travel accident insurance and roadside assistance.
-Businesses will benefit most from having access to American Express OPEN, with its discounts at select merchants and providers such as FedEx.
+This business credit card comes with a number of added benefits like purchase protection, baggage insurance, car rental insurance, travel accident insurance, and roadside assistance.
+Businesses will benefit from having access to American Express OPEN, with its discounts at select merchants and providers such as FedEx.
 Combining the 3% cash back in the shipping category with the 5% OPEN discount at FedEx can net a business 8% in total savings.
 OPEN includes one of the better account management systems for setting spending limits on authorized users, managing employee spending and tracking expenses.

-The SimplyCash® card is a great choice for businesses that appreciate having more choice in their rewards categories.
-High tech companies and businesses that do a lot of shipping and advertising would benefit most from the SimplyCash® card.
+The SimplyCash card is a great choice for businesses that want more choice in their rewards categories.
+High-tech companies and businesses that do a lot of shipping and advertising would also benefit from the SimplyCash card.

 Rewards: 2% cash back on all purchases

-For businesses that would prefer not to have to manage a rewards program based on different spending categories, Capital One® Spark® Cash is a good middle-of-the-road card that pays 2% on all purchases with no spending limit.
-This could pay off better for businesses that spend well more than $50,000 a year on all expenses.
+For businesses that would prefer not to have to manage a rewards program based on different spending categories, Capital One Spark Cash is a good all-encompassing card that pays 2% on all purchases with no spending limit.
+This could pay off better for businesses that spend more than $50,000 a year.

-There is no 0% introductory period for the Spark® Cash card, but you can earn a sign up bonus of $500 for spending $4,500 within the first three month.
+There is no 0% introductory period for the Spark Cash card, but you can earn a sign-up bonus of $500 for spending $4,500 within the first three months.
 Additional employee cards are free, but Capital One does not offer an account management system for setting spending limits or managing employee expenses.

-The Spark® Cash card is not the most advantageous for business travel, though it does include travel and emergency service assistance.
+The Spark Cash card is ideal for business travel, though it does include travel and emergency service assistance.
 Additional benefits include collision damage waiver coverage for car rentals purchased with the card.
 There is no foreign transaction fee.

-The Spark® Cash card is not nearly as flashy as some other business credit cards, but for businesses that want a no fuss, above-average cash back credit card, it can be a great choice.
-For businesses that would prefer not to pay the $59 annual fee (starting in the second year), Capital One offers a very similar no annual fee card, Spark® Cash Select, which pays 1.5% cash back on all purchases.
-However, if your business spends more than $20,000 a year, it might be better off paying the annual fee on the Spark® Cash card.
-For businesses with average credit, the Spark® Cash Classic card may be their only option, and it still pays 1% cash back on all purchases.
+The Spark Cash card is not nearly as flashy as some of the other business credit cards, but for businesses that want a no fuss, above-average, cash back credit card, it can be a great choice.
+For businesses that would prefer not to pay the $95 annual fee (starting in the second year), Capital One offers a very similar no annual fee card, Spark Cash Select, which pays 1.5% cash back on all purchases.
+However, if your business spends more than $20,000 a year, it might be better off paying the annual fee on the Spark Cash card.

 Bonus Rewards: 50,000 bonus miles for spending $4,500 in first 3 months

-For travel-minded businesses the Capital One® Spark® Miles card would be a good choice, offering 2 miles for every dollar spent with no spending limit.
-The miles are equivalent to 1 cent each, which is the industry standard, and they can be used to book travel through Capital One’s travel site (operated by Orbitz).
-Spark® Miles redemptions receive preferred booking during peak travel periods and can also be applied as a travel statement credit.
+For travel-minded businesses, the Capital One Spark Miles card would be a good choice, offering two miles for every dollar spent – with no spending limit.
+The miles are equivalent to 1 cent each, which is the industry standard, and they can be used to book travel through Capital One’s travel site, which is operated by Orbitz.
+Spark Miles redemptions receive preferred booking during peak travel periods and can also be applied as a travel statement credit.
 The only downside is miles cannot be transferred to other loyalty programs.

 The sign-up bonus is 50,000 miles for the first $4,500 spent within three months after the account is activated.
-The annual fee of $59 is waived in the first year, so a business would have to consider how much they spend on the card thereafter to determine if it is a good value.
+The annual fee of $95 is waived in the first year, so a business would have to consider how much they spend on the card to determine if it pays above the fee.

-All of the other features, benefits and terms of the Spark® Miles card are the same as the Spark® Cash card.
-For a travel rewards card, businesses may be disappointed with the lack of any travel perks such as priority boarding and lounge passes.
+All of the other features, benefits, and terms of the Spark Miles card are the same as the Spark Cash card.
+For a travel rewards business card, businesses may be disappointed with the lack of any travel perks such as priority boarding and lounge passes.

-For businesses that appreciate a straightforward travel rewards card without a lot of frill, the Spark® Miles card can pour on the miles.
-Capital One also offers the Spark® Miles Select card for businesses that spend less money and would prefer no annual fee.
+For businesses that appreciate a straightforward travel rewards business card without a lot of frills, the Spark Miles card can pour on the miles.
+Capital One also offers the Spark Miles Select card for businesses that spend less money and would prefer no annual fee.

-Bank of America® Cash Rewards for Business MasterCard®
+Bank of America Business Advantage Cash Rewards Mastercard

 Rewards: 3% cash back on gas station and office supply purchases, 2% cash back at restaurants, 1% cash back on all other purchases